Farm Sanctuary Humane Educator in the classroom

 Recognizing that today’s students are tomorrow’s leaders — in business, education, government, social justice activism, and all spheres of public life — Farm Sanctuary is educating young hearts and minds about our modern food system.
 The natural sense of compassion that many youth possess for animals, combined with critical thinking skills and knowledge of our food system, is a powerful force for positive change.
 Studies have also shown that humane education has benefits for academic performance as well as student health and development.

-Request a pre-recorded presentation now for the 2023-2024 school year!
+Register for a webinar or request a pre-recorded presentation now for the 2025-2026 school year!

 Virtual Programming